 Established in the mid 1970's, New England Biolabs, Inc. (NEB) is the industry leader in the discovery and production of enzymes for molecular biology applications and now offers the largest selection of recombinant and native enzymes for genomic research.
 NEB continues to expand its product offerings into areas related to PCR, gene expression, sample preparation for next generation sequencing, synthetic biology, glycobiology, epigenetics and RNA analysis.
 Additionally, NEB is focused on strengthening alliances that enable new technologies to reach key market sectors, including molecular diagnostics development.
 New England Biolabs is a privately held company, headquartered in Ipswich, MA, and has extensive worldwide distribution through a network of exclusive distributors, agents and seven subsidiaries located in Canada, China, France, Germany, Japan, Singapore and the UK.
 For more information about New England Biolabs visit neb.

-Once you’ve carried out CRISPR-Cas (or other approaches) to generate mutations in your cells of interest, the next step is to identify those cells that have been successfully edited.
+Once you’ve carried out CRISPR-Cas (or other approaches) to generate mutations in your cells of interest, the next step is identifying CRISPR edited cells.
 Then, you can generate clonal populations of these cells, get on with the job of investigating the effect of the mutation, and, thus, trying to better understand the gene’s function.

 There are a few different ways to check for successful cleavage by the CRISPR-Cas and to look for mutations.
 I’m going to discuss some of the more popular ones – Surveyor nuclease/T7 Endonuclease I, Sequencing-based detection and restriction endonucleases.